Link to home

 It's more important now than ever to educate the broader community on the work that scientists do and why it matters.
 APS aims to advance the science of plant pathology by communicating the impact of our science with key plant health decision-makers, including legislators, regulators, growers, and funders.
 When our stakeholders understand the importance of what we do, they can make informed decisions that positively impact our science—and our world.

-Members—simply upload an Impact Statement or answer two quick questions.
-APS will take it from there.
-If your topic is chosen, you will be publicly recognized and you can add this outreach contribution in your CV or academic packet!
+Simply upload an Impact Statement or answer two quick questions by August 31 to get entered into a drawing to win free registration to Plant Health 2026*.
+PLUS if your topic is chosen, you will be publicly recognized as an author and you can add this outreach contribution in your CV or academic packet!

 Share Your Topic!